miking-lang/miking-lang.github.io/docs/how-to-guides/auto-tuning.md

 sidebar_position: 3
 ---

-# Auto tuning using holes
+# Auto tune using context-dependent holes

 An MExpr program can contain decision variables, or so called holes, whose values are to be decided by an autotuner.
 A hole is introduced into a program